stanfordpython/python-assignments/old/wallscraper/README.md

 ```
 >>> response.<tab>
-response.apparent_encoding      response.history                response.raise_for_status
+response.apparent_encoding      response.history                response.ok
-response.close                  response.is_permanent_redirect  response.raw
+response.close                  response.is_permanent_redirect  response.raise_for_status
-response.connection             response.is_redirect            response.reason
+response.connection             response.is_redirect            response.raw
-response.content                response.iter_content           response.request
+response.content                response.iter_content           response.reason
-response.cookies                response.iter_lines             response.status_code
+response.cookies                response.iter_lines             response.request
-response.elapsed                response.json                   response.text
+response.elapsed                response.json                   response.status_code
-response.encoding               response.links                  response.url
+response.encoding               response.links                  response.text
-response.headers                response.ok
+response.headers                response.next                   response.url
 ```

-For the purposes of this assignment, we only care about a few of them:
+For this project, we only care about a few of these:

 ```
-# true iff the request to the server was successful
+# True if and only if the server returned a successful response.
 response.ok

-# the raw server response, as a bytestring
+# The raw server response, as a bytes object.
 response.content

-# return a python dictionary of the response data, if the data represents JSON-encoded data, otherwise raise an Exception
+# A Python dictionary containing the response data if the response represents JSON-encoded data.
+# If the response isn't JSON data, raise an Exception.
 response.json()
 ```